 Head of Product

-Albert is Head of Product Management & Marketing at Bloomberg New Energy Finance, with overall responsibility for product strategy and development.
+Albert is Head of Product Management at Bloomberg New Energy Finance, with overall responsibility for product strategy and development.
 Albert joined Bloomberg New Energy Finance in 2009 to build the Energy Smart Technologies research practice, which he led for five years.
 Albert has previously worked at Booz & Co. and studied for his BA and MEng in Electrical & Information Engineering at Cambridge University and MIT.

 Head of Marketing & Communications